samuelg0rd0n/ha-ecovolter-integration/README.md

 ## Requirements

 - Home Assistant 2023.8.0 or newer
-- EcoVolter EV charger with network connectivity
+- EcoVolter II EV charger with network connectivity
+- **Only EcoVolter II (2nd version) with local control is supported by this integration**

 ## Troubleshooting